 Studies show that mentally distancing yourself physically or in time causes us to approach problems in abstract terms, facilitating solutions.
 Students in the US who were told they’re solving problems for faraway investigations solved twice as many problems.
 In another study in Tel Aviv, students were told to imagine themselves one day ahead and one year ahead — those who pictured themselves in the distant future solved significantly more problems.

 Disrupt your daily routine to jolt your imagination.
 Go for a walk in nature, a second-hand store, or take your laptop to a coffee shop.
 Studies reveal that ambient noise encourages people to think more imaginatively.
 So now you can feel better about supporting your caffeine addiction and indulging in that bonus latte.

 As social animals, we mimic the surrounding environment.
 So consider decking out your work area with funky furniture, lighting and signage, odd plants, ornaments and antiques, along with ingenious, inspiring art work and quotes, and splashes of color, shades and textures.
 You can always get direction from a professional, or a friend with good taste.

 Don’t stifle your individuality.
 Many highly creative people can appear eccentric, or ‘out there’.
 Meanwhile, throughout the business world, there’s a growing appreciation and acceptance of the relationship between creative thinking and unconventional behavior.
 So put your socks on your hands, express your ideas through interpretive dance, and wait for the promotion to VP of Innovation.

 Let Your Creativity Soar!

 To crank up creativity, be sure to practice, train and expose yourself to unfamiliar ideas and experiences.
-To crank up your online presence, leads and sales, check out our web copywriting firm, or contact us.
+To crank up your online presence, leads and sales, check out our web content agency, or contact us.
 We love to talk shop!